KSP-KOS/KSLib/doc/lib_running_average_filter.md

 ``lib_running_average_filter.ks`` provides a function that will filter out noise from a dataset by storing a number of previous values of that dataset and outputting the average (mean) of those values.
 It's useful for removing noise from a dataset that is expected to remain relatively stable.
 It will lag behind any large or continuous changes in the dataset.

+**Note: When feeding values into the filter, be sure to include a small `WAIT` command to ensure that the game has advanced at least one physics tick in between.
+This will prevent you from sampling the same value twice before the game can update it.**

 ### running_average_filter_init

 args: